FortiFlex Workshop

 • Click on Collection Title in the left sidebar, then click on the Variables tab

-• You’ll see variables for
+• You’ll see variables for the following

 Postman Collection Variables